LBT is committed to protecting and respecting your privacy. This policy (together with LBT’s Terms of Website Use

 This policy is governed by English law.
 You agree and consent to the courts of England having exclusive jurisdiction over any claim arising from or related to this policy.

-For further information about this policy please contact our Data Protection Lead Hazel Turner at Lend & Borrow Trust Company Limited, Advent House, Station Approach, Victoria, St. Austell, Cornwall PL26 8LG, United Kingdom or use the following telephone or email address:
+For further information about this policy please contact our Data Protection Lead Hazel Gordon at Lend & Borrow Trust Company Limited, Advent House, Station Approach, Victoria, St. Austell, Cornwall PL26 8LG, United Kingdom or use the following telephone or email address: